Maja Keuc: Career

 Keuc was born on 16 January 1992 in Maribor, Slovenia.
 During her childhood, she joined the "English student theatre" where she got a lot of stage experience including singing, dancing and playing instruments.
 In 2010, Maja competed in the talent show Slovenija ima talent (Slovenia's Got Talent) and finished as a runner-up to a 7-year-old girl Lina Kuduzović.

 She represented Slovenia at the Eurovision Song Contest 2011 with the song "No One" eventually finishing 13th in the grand final.
 She finished 3rd in the second semi-final with 113 points.
-According to jury votes only in semi-final she would finish 1st and according to votes only from jury in final she would finish 4th.
+According to jury votes only in semi-final she would have finished 1st (3rd by televoters) and according to votes only from jury in final she would finish 4th (but only 22nd by televoters).

 She released her second studio album Fairytales in September 2016, under the name Amaya.

 Personal life

-Keuc was engaged to Swedish band Dirty Loops vocalist Jonah Nilsson, but they got separated.
+Keuc was engaged to Swedish band Dirty Loops vocalist Jonah Nilsson, but they later separated.
 She lives in Stockholm, Sweden.